-Fortnightly meetings between the research team and the fire agency working group will be held to build relationships, provide updates and discuss project-related decisions and research, results and implications.
+Fortnightly meetings between the research team and the fire agency working group for each case study will be held to build relationships, provide updates and discuss project-related decision and research, results and implications.
 A monthly meeting between the research team and the project team will be held to discuss the project's progress, planning for working group meetings and ensure that the project remains on track for producing practical outcomes for agency use.